Cat on a Hot Tin Roof: Revivals

-A 2014 production in played at Royal & Derngate (Northampton), the Royal Exchange Theatre (Manchester), and Northern Stage (Newcastle upon Tyne), with original music by White Lies.
-It featured Mariah Gale, Charles Aitken, Daragh O'Malley, and Kim Criswell, and was directed by James Dacre.
-In this production, O'Malley was singled out for his performance and won an MTA Award and Stage Nomination for his portrayal of Big Daddy.
+A 2014 production directed by James Dacre played at Royal & Derngate (Northampton), the Royal Exchange Theatre (Manchester), and Northern Stage (Newcastle upon Tyne), with an original score by White Lies bassist Charles Cave.
+It featured Mariah Gale (Maggie), Charles Aitken (Brick), Daragh O'Malley (Big Daddy), and Kim Criswell (Big Mama).
+Paul Vallely praised the production for its subtlety.

-The Berkshire Theatre Festival produced the play in 2016, under the direction of David Auburn, with Michael Raymond-James as Brick, Rebecca Brooksher as Maggie, Linda Gehringer as Big Mama, and Jim Beaver as Big Daddy.
+The Berkshire Theatre Festival produced the play in 2016, under the direction of David Auburn, with Michael Raymond-James (Brick), Rebecca Brooksher (Maggie), Linda Gehringer (Big Mama), and Jim Beaver (Big Daddy).
+A review in the local publication, The Berkshire Edge, rendered the production "questionable" and especially criticized the play's unfaithfulness to the material and Raymond-James's unsympathetic performance.

-The Young Vic's 2018 production, directed by Benedict Andrews and starring Sienna Miller as Maggie, Jack O'Connell as Brick, Colm Meaney as Big Daddy, Lisa Palfrey as Big Mama, Hayley Squires as Mae, Brian Gleeson as Gooper, Richard Hansell as Baugh, and Michael J. Shannon as Reverend, was filmed at the Apollo Theatre for National Theatre Live.
-On March 10, 2021, the filmed production was added to the National Theatre Live's streaming service: National Theatre At Home.
+The Young Vic's 2017 production—directed by Benedict Andrews and starring Sienna Miller (Maggie), Jack O'Connell (Brick), Colm Meaney (Big Daddy), Lisa Palfrey (Big Mama), Hayley Squires (Mae), and Brian Gleeson (Gooper)—was filmed at the Apollo Theatre for National Theatre Live.
+On March 10, 2021, the filmed production was added to the National Theatre Live's streaming service: National Theatre at Home.

-In 2022, the Tennessee Williams estate granted the production company Ruth Stage the right to perform the show Off-Broadway for the first time in the play's history.
+In 2022, the Tennessee Williams estate granted the production company Ruth Stage the right to perform the show off-Broadway for the first time in the play's history.
 The show ran to largely positive reviews for 35 performances at the Theatre at St. Clements in Hell's Kitchen.
-Because of the show's success, the estate granted an unprecedented re-engagement for 41 more performances at the same theatre in the winter of 2023.
+Because of the show's success, the estate granted an unprecedented re-engagement for 41 more performances at the same theater in the winter of 2023.

-A London revival opened at the Almeida Theatre in December 2024, starring Daisy Edgar-Jones as Margaret and Kingsley Ben-Adir as Brick.
-Further casting includes Lennie James, Guy Burgess, Clare Burt, Seb Carrington, Derek Hagen, Ukweli Roach, and Ria Zmitrowicz.
-The production was directed by Rebecca Frecknall.
+A London revival directed by Rebecca Frecknall opened at the Almeida Theatre in December 2024, starring Daisy Edgar-Jones as Maggie and Kingsley Ben-Adir as Brick.
+Arifa Akbar praised elements of the production, but ultimately decreed it "a production that you admire rather than one that moves you."

+Director Sam Gold and production company Seaview announced on April 21, 2026, that he would direct a new Broadway revival in spring 2027.
+Dates and casting are currently to be announced.